MotherDuck-Open-Source/sql-tutorial/2_intro-sql-2.md

 ### Step-by-Step Explanation
 Let's break down the SQL query step by step:

-`SELECT birds.Species_Common_Name, birds.Beak_Length_Culmen, ducks.author`: We're selecting the species name and beak length from the `birds` table, and the duck species author from the `ducks` table.
+`SELECT birds.column00 as id, birds.Species_Common_Name, birds.Beak_Length_Culmen, ducks.author`: We're selecting the species id, name and beak length from the `birds` table, and the duck species author from the `ducks` table.

 Up until now, we haven't needed to specify which table a column is coming from since we have been working with just one table!
 Now we prefix column names with the name of the table they come from.